gwastro/gwin/docs/command-line/gwin.rst

 Options for samplers, likelihood models, and priors
 ---------------------------------------------------

-For a full listing of all options run ``pycbc_inference --help``.
+For a full listing of all options run ``gwin --help``.
 In this subsection we reference documentation for Python classes that contain more information about choices for samplers, likelihood models, and priors.

 The user specifies the sampler on the command line with the ``--sampler`` option.
-A complete list of samplers is given in ``pycbc_inference --help``.
+A complete list of samplers is given in ``gwin --help``.
-These samplers are described in :py:class:`gwin.sampler_kombine.KombineSampler`, :py:class:`gwin.sampler_emcee.EmceeEnsembleSampler`, and :py:class:`gwin.sampler_emcee.EmceePTSampler`.
+These samplers are described in :py:class:`gwin.sampler.KombineSampler`, :py:class:`gwin.sampler.EmceeEnsembleSampler`, and :py:class:`gwin.sampler.EmceePTSampler`.
 In addition to ``--sampler`` the user will need to specify the number of walkers to use ``--nwalkers``, and for parallel-tempered samplers the number of temperatures ``--ntemps``.
 You also need to either specify the number of iterations to run for using ``--niterations`` **or** the number of independent samples to collect using ``--n-independent-samples``.
 For the latter, a burn-in function must be specified using ``--burn-in-function``.
 In this case, the program will run until the sampler has burned in, at which point the number of independent samples equals the number of walkers.
 If the number of independent samples desired is greater than the number of walkers, the program will continue to run until it has collected the specified number of independent samples (to do this, an autocorrelation length is computed at each checkpoint to determine how many iterations need to be skipped to obtain independent samples).

 The user specifies the likelihood model on the command line with the ``--likelihood-evaluator`` option.
 Any choice that starts with ``test_`` is an analytic test distribution that requires no data or waveform generation; see the section below on running on an analytic distribution for more details.
 For running on data, use ``--likelihood-evaluator gaussian``; this uses :py:class:`gwin.likelihood.GaussianLikelihood` for evaluating posteriors.
 Examples of using this on a BBH injection and on GW150914 are given below.